35 – Diagonal rotation and hand movement to the right and left (Hanpo hiraite sayū shōtei undō)¶

 Hanpo hiraite sayū shōtei undō (左右腰ひねり運動)

-Diagonal rotation with alternating hand movement
+Diagonal rotation and hand movement to the right and left

 Hai, hanpo hiraite.